khammerberg53/MLPROJ1/README.md

 # MLPROJ1
-Building a LSTM Neural Network for predicting S&amp;P500 movement
+Building a LSTM Neural Network for predicting stock prices